RomansWorks/CarND-Vehicle-Detection/writeup_report.md

 Initially I list the available images for the training set.
 3 types of images are avaiable - car images from the Udacity dataset, non-car images from the Udacity dataset, and non-car images taken from the video as a method to reduce false positives (hard negative mining).

+Note: due to Udacity's file count limit, I had to delete the datasets from submission.
+They are present in a previous commit in the repository.

-The code for loading the images is found in the class TrainingImageLoader.
+The code for loading the images is found in the class `TrainingImageLoader`.
 After loading the images I convert them to 1 byte per channel format (instead of float).
 The loading is performed in a process pool to speed things up.
-I load the images into a TrainingAndTestSet, which in turn uses a FeatureExtractor to convert the images into feature vectors, and add label vectors to match.
-I then feed this object into ClassifierTrainer to train the classifier (explained later below).
+I load the images into a `TrainingAndTestSet`, which in turn uses a `FeatureExtractor` to convert the images into feature vectors, and add label vectors to match.
+I then feed this object into `ClassifierTrainer` to train the classifier (explained later below).

 ![Vehicle example](dataset/vehicle_example.png)
 ![Non-Vehicle example](dataset/non_vehicle_example.png)